logzio/logz-docs/_source/user-guide/users/single-sign-on/index.md

 Each group can have **Admin**, **User**, **Read only**, or **Configured per user** permissions.

 Permissions are set at the group level unless a group setting is **Configured per user**.
 If users are a part of multiple groups, they will get the highest permissions set.

 For example:
 If someone is a member of both a **User** group and an **Admin** group, they'll receive **Admin** permissions.

-Multiple accounts can use the same group, and the group needs to be added to each account separately.
+Multiple accounts can use the same group, but **the group needs to be added to each account separately**.
+So, for example, if you have created a group on your main account, you'll need to re-create it on your sub accounts to provide access.
-The group members will have access to all of the accounts connected to the group.

 ## Available identity providers